K5TRA 927 MHz repeater construction & testing

 Click for current connections

 FM on 900 MHz is fun.
-The culture is very much like 70cm was 40 or 45 years ago.
+The culture is very much like 70cm was 45 or 50 years ago.
 Radios are commercial, primarily Motorola and Kenwood.
 In 1970, it was Motorola, GE, and RCA.
 Chatter is usually interesting with some technical content.
 Activity level is good due to linking with other 900 MHz systems via the *927_TECH* linking reflector.
 For more info about radios and repeaters, download the "927 MHz presentation" file.
-Currently, there are approximately 300 repeaters in the US on 33cm.
+Currently, there are more than 400 repeaters in the US on 33cm.